 - Natural nut butters: including almond, macadamia, cashew nut butter (peanut butter is higher in saturated fat and best avoided).

-All tree nuts are advocated by the OMS Program.
+All tree nuts are advocated by the Overcoming MS Program.
 They are a great source of protein and healthy fats, especially walnuts, which have the highest levels of omega-3 fatty acids.

 - Peanuts: defined as a ground nut and not recommended due to their higher saturated fat content, and the fact that they are usually roasted in oil.
 There is also some controversy around peanuts being more susceptible to moulds that can contain carcinogenic (cancer-causing) toxins – aflatoxin.

 - Not all nuts have the same fat composition.
 Brazil nuts, macadamias and cashew nuts contain more saturated fat than some other tree nuts e.g. almonds, so adjust your portion sizes accordingly.